Agent: Saints, Thomas, agree on 5-year, $100M contract

-NEW ORLEANS (AP) — The agent for New Orleans Saints leading receiver Michael Thomas says Thomas and the Saints have agreed on a new five-year, $100 million contract.
+NEW ORLEANS (AP) — The New Orleans Saints and leading receiver Michael Thomas have agreed on a new five-year, $100 million contract, his agent said Wednesday.

-Andrew Kessler of the agency Athletes First, who joined colleague David Mulugheta in negotiating the deal with the Saints, says the contract pays Thomas about $61 million in guaranteed salary and bonuses.
+Andrew Kessler of the agency Athletes First, who joined colleague David Mulugheta in negotiating the deal with the Saints, said the contract pays Thomas about $61 million in guaranteed salary and bonuses.

-The agreement brings to an end Thomas’ training camp holdout that spanned five practices.
+The agreement, first reported by NFL Network, brings to an end Thomas’ training camp holdout that spanned five practices.

-The Saints had a scheduled day off on Wednesday and Thomas was expected to rejoin practice on Thursday.
+The Saints had a scheduled day off on Wednesday and Thomas was expected to join practice on Thursday.

+Currently, Thomas’ average annual pay of $20 million represents a new high for NFL receivers, eclipsing the $18 million per year paid to Cleveland’s Odell Beckham Jr.

 Thomas has established himself as an elite receiver with 321 catches for 3,787 yards and 23 touchdowns in his first three NFL seasons.